iifl-logo

 The Indian economy continued to exhibit steady growth and remained among the fastest growing emerging economies, with a focus on the continued implementation of structural and financial sector reforms and efforts to reduce public debt.

-ECONOMIC REVIEW:
+ECONOMIC OVERVIEW:

 GLOBAL ECONOMY:

-The slow growth rate persists amidst a cost-of-living crisis triggered by disruptions in energy and food markets due to Russias conflict in Ukraine, coupled with global monetary tightening to address inflationary pressures and reduced fiscal support.
+The slow growth rate persists amidst a cost-of-living crisis triggered by disruptions in energy and food markets due to Russia s conflict in Ukraine, coupled with global monetary tightening to address inflationary pressures and reduced fiscal support.
 However, the resilience seen in the United States and several significant emerging market economies, along with continued fiscal support in China, will bolster global growth.

 Inflation rates are declining more rapidly than anticipated across most regions, supported by tight monetary policies.
 Combined with a modest uptick in economic activity, this sets the stage for a softer-than-expected economic slowdown.